AryanGaTech/psych_website/README.md

 ## Acknowledgments

+Special thanks to our dedicated team members for their contributions and hard work:

-Sarvesh Sathish
+- Sarvesh Sathish
-Arshiya Rahman
+- Arshiya Rahman
-Emily Yang
+- Emily Yang
-Aryan Shah
+- Aryan Shah
-Tony Ngari
+- Tony Ngari

-We would like to extend our gratitude to all the contributors who have helped shape this project.
+We would also like to extend our gratitude to all the contributors who have helped shape this project.
+Your efforts and dedication are greatly appreciated.